Database Test 2 (DBT-2) Documentation

 Rename the AppImage file to dbt2 and make sure it is in your PATH and is executable.

-The rest of this section describes the easiest way to use this test kit.
+The rest of this section describes the easiest way to use this test kit per database management system.
 See the rest of the documentation for more advanced uses.

 PostgreSQL